MyHush/myhush.github.io/README.md

-# myhush.github.io
-Hush Developer Portal
+# Hush Developer Portal

+This repo powers myhush.github.io, the Hush Developer Portal, using Github Pages.

+# More Coming Soon